 What We Do

-NCHPEG works to integrate genetics content into the knowledge base of health professionals and students of the health professions by developing educational tools and information resources that are accessible and useful to the target audience.
+NCHPEG has worked to integrate genetics content into the knowledge base of health professionals and students of the health professions by developing educational tools and information resources that are accessible and useful to the target audience.
+NCHPEG has accomplished this work through strengthening the connections among member organizations, facilitating the creation of quality educational materials, and providing technical assistance to individuals, organizations, and health professionals who have questions about genetics or genetics education.

 Board of Directors

-NCHPEG's Board of Directors is a diverse 15-member board elected by NCHPEG member organizations.
+For much of its existence, NCHPEG's Board of Directors comprised a diverse 15-member board elected by NCHPEG member organizations.
 The NCHPEG Board has expertise in genetic and primary care medicine, nursing, public health, advocacy, bioethics, and education.

-NCHPEG members constitute an interdisciplinary group of leaders from diverse consumer and voluntary groups, government agencies, private industry, managed-care organizations, and genetics professional societies, as well as individuals interested in genetics education.
-By promoting frequent and open communication between stakeholders, NCHPEG seeks to capitalize on the collective expertise and experience of members and to reduce duplication of effort.
+NCHPEG members constituted an interdisciplinary group of leaders from diverse consumer and voluntary groups, government agencies, private industry, managed-care organizations, and genetics professional societies, as well as individuals interested in genetics education.
+By promoting frequent and open communication between stakeholders, NCHPEG has sought to capitalize on the collective expertise and experience of members and to reduce duplication of effort.

 Read about NCHPEG awards, and Staff and Board honors.